Social Security Disability BasicsUpdated April 10, 2022 Social Security Disability

 SSDI Has Been Helping the Disabled for More than Sixty Years

 The Social Security Administration (SSA) was established in 1935, to pay retired workers age 65 or older (if they paid into the system via modest payroll deductions) a continuing income.
-But it wasn’t until 1954, some two decades later, that the SSA initiated a disability insurance program — Social Security Disability Insurance (SSDI or SSD) — to prevent a severe disability from reducing or wiping out a person’s retirement and survivor benefits.
+But it wasn’t until 1954, some two decades later, that the SSA initiated a disability insurance program — Social Security Disability Insurance (SSDI) — to prevent a severe disability from reducing or wiping out a person’s retirement and survivor benefits.

 In 1956, the Social Security Act was amended again to provide cash benefits to disabled workers aged 50 – 65 and disabled adult children who met the eligibility requirements.
 Over the next few years, Congress broadened the scope of the program, permitting the dependents of disabled workers to qualify for SSD benefits, too, and eventually disabled workers of any age could qualify.
 The strict eligibility requirements are designed to prevent fraud.